Skip to main content

 Summary

 • Dr. Julia Iezzoni, MD is a board certified pathologist in Charlottesville, Virginia.
 She is currently licensed to practice medicine in Virginia, District of Columbia, and Oklahoma.
-She is affiliated with University of Virginia Medical Center and is an Associate Professor at University of Virginia School of Medicine.
+She is an Associate Professor at University of Virginia School of Medicine.

 Education & Training